-Gas sensors are housed in a corrosion resistant plastic housing connected to the transmitter enclosure through a knockout.
+Gas sensors are housed in a corrosion resistant plastic shell connected to the transmitter enclosure through a knockout.
 A short sensor cable with three pin socket connects the sensor to the transmitter circuit board.
+The optional gas generator connects to a 2 position terminal block on the circuit board.
 For hazardous area applications, sensor/transmitters are housed in a cast aluminum explosion-proof enclosure and the sensor is contained in a stainless steel shell with explosion-proof cable seal.
+Auto-Test generators are not available on explosion-proof sensor/transmitters.